 10. Given the outbreak of Coronavirus (COVID-19), it is important that all staff members follow these guidelines to ensure maximum safety and minimise the risk of infection.
 We will review these guidelines regularly to ensure they are kept up-to-date with government guidance.
 Please see the section below on returning to work in light of Coronavirus kept up-to-date with government guidance.
-Please see the section below on returning to work in light of Coronavirus kept up-to-date with government guidance.
 Please see the section below on returning to work in light of Coronavirus (COVID-19) for further details.
+Each case will be assessed on an individual basis.